-Small and medium enterprises (SME'S) are part of an informal sector which helps to fill the gap of slow growth of the informal sector in the development of the country.

-There is no Universal definition of SMES (Opio, 2006), SMES, definition depends on the number of employees, business turnover, assets and may vary from one economy to another.
+Micro and Small scale enterprises (MSE) are part of an informal sector which helps to fill the gap of slow growth of the informal sector in the development of the country.
+There is no Universal definition of MSE (Opio, 2006), MSE, definition depends on the number of employees, business turnover, assets and may vary from one economy to another.

-As for Uganda's case, It is based on the number of employees because this is a paucity of comprehensive data on enterprises turnover and assets.
-Small enterprises employ more than four workers but less than nineteen workers, medium enterprises employ more than nineteen workers but less than one hundred workers and the large enterprises employ more than one hundred workers.

-SMES make up 67% of Uganda's business sector and if we add the micro businesses which employ less than 5 people, it becomes 99% (Uganda Bureau of Statistics, 2007).
+As for Uganda's case, it is based on the number of employees because this is a paucity of comprehensive data on enterprises turnover and assets.
+Small scale enterprises employ more than four workers but less than nineteen workers, medium enterprises employ more than nineteen workers but less than one hundred workers and the large enterprises employ more than one hundred workers.MSE make up 67% of Uganda's business sector and if we add the micro businesses which employ less than 5 people, it becomes 99% (Uganda Bureau of Statistics, 2007).

-Small and medium enterprises play a big role in the economy especially in the developing countries like Uganda.
-That is, they provide employment breeding ground for innovation in all sectors of the economy like the agriculture, mining and others, SMES however much they have contributed to the economy, the growth is still slow.
+Micro and Small scale enterprises play a big role in the economy especially in the developing countries like Uganda.
+That is, they provide employment breeding ground for innovation in all sectors of the economy like the agriculture, mining and others, MSE however much they have contributed to the economy, the growth is still slow.